 - Private Schools:

-- The Bay Area has a wide array of private
+- The Bay Area has a wide array of private schools, from religious institutions to secular academies.
+Consider the tuition costs, admission requirements, and educational philosophies of different private schools.

 - Proximity to schools:

-travel to school, and what kinds of activities they might be involved
+- Think about how you want your children to travel to school, and what kinds of activities they might be involved in.

 - Community engagement: